Bert Leatherbarrow: Devonport (1934)

 The 1934 season saw Leatherbarrow play 17 games for Devonport, scoring four tries.
 It was to be his final season with them.
-His first game was on April 28 against City Rovers where he played at his now familiar position of hooker however as the season went on he often played in the loose forwards with L Stevens the former Ponsonby hooker in that position.
-Devonport lost 12-7 and their forwards “Donald, Leatherbarrow, Hunt, and Sowter worked hard enough, but did not seem to have quite the driving force of their opponents”.
-They lost again, 17-2 to Ponsonby in round 2.
+His first game was on 28 April against City Rovers where he played at his now familiar position of hooker however as the season went on he often played in the loose forwards with L Stevens the former Ponsonby hooker in that position.
+Devonport lost 12–7 and their forwards “Donald, Leatherbarrow, Hunt, and Sowter worked hard enough, but did not seem to have quite the driving force of their opponents”.
+They lost again, 17–2 to Ponsonby in round 2.
 They were criticised with the New Zealand Herald saying “Devonport is not yet playing as the team which won the championship last season.
 It seems unable to settle down to correct team play and on this account lost three great scoring chances on Saturday.
 In two of these failure by Leatherbarrow to take his pass lost tries”.

-Devonport’s 3rd round game saw them in the number 2 field at Carlaw Park and another loss, 18-8 to Newton.
+Devonport’s 3rd round game saw them in the number 2 field at Carlaw Park and another loss, 18–8 to Newton.
 Leatherbarrow was “prominent” along with Donald and Sowter in their forwards.
-Two more losses followed against Marist (10-16) on May 19 and then Richmond (9-16) on May 26.
+Two more losses followed against Marist (10–16) on 19 May and then Richmond (9–16) on 26 May.
 The Richmond side was particularly strong with New Zealand representatives Ray Lawless and Cliff Satherley in their forwards.
 They were said to have “met their match in Donald, Simpson and Leatherbarrow”.

 Devonport finally had a win in round 6 against City by 18 points to 15.
 Leatherbarrow scored two tries including the last minute winner where he “barged across from the ruck” and “was temporarily incapacitated”.
 The Auckland Star said that he “stamped himself a fine Shore forward”.
 While the New Zealand Herald singled him out with Donald as the best of the forwards.
-He scored again in another win, this time 10-0 over Ponsonby on June 9 and was among their best forwards.
-His try scoring run continued with another in a 10-6 win against Newton the following weekend.
+He scored again in another win, this time 10–0 over Ponsonby on 9 June and was among their best forwards.
+His try scoring run continued with another in a 10–6 win against Newton the following weekend.
 He was once again named as one of their “best packmen” and played a “good game”.
-In an 8-8 draw with Marist, Leatherbarrow “did good work” with Ted Scott.
+In an 8–8 draw with Marist, Leatherbarrow “did good work” with Ted Scott.